moorepants/anaconda-dee-config/README.md

 If you want to work with the development version, then use one of the following methods to obtain the files:

-If you have SSH setup for the EWI Gitlab use:
+If you have SSH set up for the EWI Gitlab use:

 ```bash
 git clone git@gitlab.ewi.tudelft.nl:bhmgerritsen/anaconda-dee-config.git
 cd anaconda-dee-config
 ```

-else use:
+else use if you do not have SSH set up:

 ```bash
 git clone https://gitlab.ewi.tudelft.nl/bhmgerritsen/anaconda-dee-config.git